 Transfer student information

 For the latest advising information and tips, download the Fall Group Advising Presentation.
-Come to the group advising session on October 24th in room 106 at 5:30pm if you need help charting your path toward graduation or to choose electives.
+Come to the group advising session this fall if you need help charting your path toward graduation or to choose electives.

 Find an adviser